Revelation Films

 Revelation Films is a British film and television production and distribution company delivering visual entertainment via cinema, television and digital platforms.

+History

 Tony Carne founded Revelation Films in 1992 as a video and television production business following a career at CBS/Fox, HarperCollins and Simitar Entertainment.
 Initially a production entity, the company earned two BAFTA nominations for the BBC with Out And About, a regional magazine series.

 It also discovered a raw drag comedian called Paul O'Grady and introduced UK audiences to his alter ego Lily Savage.
 A national theatre tour followed and the TV show Paying The Rent was broadcast by Channel 4 and the Paramount Comedy Channel.
 Trevor Drane joined Carne in 1996 having previously been at First Independent Films where he collected a lifetime achievement award for Dirty Dancing and the Freddie Award at Hanna Barbera during his time as head of that companies home entertainment output.